MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/view-and-understand-call-summary-sales-app.md

 ---
-title: "View and understand call summary page"
+title: "View and understand call summary page in Dynamics 365 Sales Hub app"
-description: "Use call summary a get a high-level view of how a conversation with customer went, and includes action items and relevant keywords, timeline, transcript." ms.date: 11/26/2021 ms.topic: article
+description: "Use call summary a get a high-level view of how a conversation with customer went, and includes action items and relevant keywords, timeline, transcript in Sales Hub app." ms.date: 11/26/2021 ms.topic: article
 author: udaykirang